harryhanYuhao/guide_for_self_studying_programming/src/what_is_computer/choosing_os.md

 <details>
 <summary>Skip this chapter?</summary>

-This chapter presents many lesser known facts about Windows, MacOS, and Linux distributions to help you choose a OS for coding.
+This chapter presents many less known facts about Windows, MacOS, and Linux distributions.

-If you have already set up your mind to use Linux, go to [Let There be Linux](../let_there_be_linux/let_there_be_linux.md).
+If you have already set up your mind to use Linux, check [Let There be Linux](../let_there_be_linux/let_there_be_linux.md).

 If you do not plan to use Linux, I strongly recommend you to try, and you will likely to benefit from reading this chapter.